Autism Resource Center

 How long will my child be able to receive ABA services?

-Once Lucet receives the new treatment request from your provider, we will review it and approve additional treatment coverage so long as the treatment plan meets medical necessity criteria for ongoing care.
+Once New Directions receives the new treatment request from your provider, we will review it and approve additional treatment coverage so long as the treatment plan meets medical necessity criteria for ongoing care.

-Your Lucet Autism Resource Program care manager will reach out to you periodically between review cycles to assist with the process.
+Your New Directions Autism Resource Program care manager will reach out to you periodically between review cycles to assist with the process.

 For any further information about the ongoing authorization process or with help finding a contracting psychologist who can administer a Vineland Adaptive Behavioral Scale or other psychological test, please contact your Autism Resource Program care manager at 877-563-9347.